The Chaplaincy is a safe and welcoming service for people of all faiths and none

 You don't have to be religious or spiritual to attend events at the Chaplaincy or use our services.
-All are welcome.

 The Listening Service operates through the University Chaplaincy, for students or staff who want to touch base on any concerns or anxieties, or are looking for a timely or purposeful conversation.
 Conversations can be held in a variety of places, and could be over coffee or a walk.

 How to get in touch: Drop in at the Chaplaincy Centre in Bristo Square (next to the EUSA shop), where the Receptionist will be able to direct you.
 Or, email Listening.Service@ed.ac.uk.
 Or telephone 0131 650 2595.

 Dis-mything: You don't have to be religious to use the Chaplaincy.
 The Chaplaincy is not only for students; it's for staff too.

 Get to know our team here at The Chaplaincy.
 We are made up of our Chaplaincy staff, Chaplains and support staff, as well as our diverse Honorary Chaplain and Belief contact team.
 Details of how to contact members of our team can be found on their profiles.